rami-aouinti/bro-world-frontend-ui/README.md

 - [Authentication guide](docs/authentication.md) – details the login flow, session
   storage, route guards, and API usage patterns.

+## ⚙️ Configuration

+Environment variables are used to configure external services such as the API, Redis cache, analytics, and testing tools.
+To get started locally:

+1. Copy `.env.example` to `.env`.
+2. Update the values to match your environment (for example, provide your API base URL or analytics identifiers).

+Redis, analytics, and advertising settings are optional—leave them empty if you do not use those integrations.

 ## 🔐 Profile page

 - The `/profile` route is protected by the `auth` middleware.
 Visitors without a valid session are redirected to `/login`, and the intended URL is stored so they return to `/profile` after authenticating.